What is the meaning of ‘CIO’?

 Systems and technology are at the heart of any modern business, so the role of the CIO is crucial regardless of its size.

-In larger organizations, the CIO leads broad-based initiatives where a siloed approach would be counterproductive, for example in businesses struggling with disintegration and incompatibility.
+In larger organisations, the CIO leads broad-based initiatives where a siloed approach would be counterproductive, for example in businesses struggling with disintegration and incompatibility.
 The CIO provides unifying leadership, bringing together different groups, resolving competing objectives, and creating buy-in to a single vision.

 In a mid-market business, the CIO spans the range from unifying leader to expert.
 Critically, the CIO always sets the agenda and drives the business priorities into the IT culture.
 The CIO is always aware of the strategic direction of the business and ensures that the systems and digital strategy match.